Skin Conditions and Alopecia Areata

 Alopecia areata cannot be cured; however, it can be treated and hair can grow back.
 In many cases, alopecia areata is treated with drugs that are used for other conditions.
 Treatment options for alopecia areata include:

-Other drugs that are used for alopecia areata with varying degrees of effectiveness include medications used to treat psoriasis and topical sensitizers (drugs that are applied to the skin and cause an allergic reaction that can cause hair growth).
+Other drugs that are used for alopecia areata with varying degrees of effectiveness include medications used to treat psoriasis and other autoimmune disorder.